Greg Folley backs development variance after major donation to campaign committee

 Ahead of the hearing, Folley acknowledged he visited the site and spoke to the applicant.
 He did not discuss the political donation months prior.

-He did not respond to questions from Florida Politics whether he discussed the project before Oliverio made the donation to his political committee.
+He did not immediately respond to questions from Florida Politics whether he discussed the project before Oliverio made the donation to his political committee.

 Folley faces Moms for Liberty leader Vyette Benarroch in an Aug.
 20 Republican Primary.
 The winner will face Democrat Charles Work in the General Election.